alexiom/alexiom.github.io/_pages/research.md

 redirect_from: /publications/
 ---

-My research combines economic theory and frontier econometric methods to study pricing strategies and consumer responses to them.
+My research combines economic theory and frontier computational econometric methods to study pricing strategies and consumer responses to them.
 I focus on how firms can price discriminate effectively when facing dynamic and strategic consumers.
 Through a partnership with a North American airline, my current work examines various pricing mechanisms including dynamic pricing, upgrade auctions, and personalized discounting.
 I am currently exploring how consumers' flexibility across departure dates affects their price sensitivity for flights and how this affects market definitions in air travel.
-While my research currently centers on airlines, I aim to apply these methodological approaches to broader questions in industrial organization and other market settings.
+In the future, I aim to apply these approaches to broader questions in industrial organization and other market settings.

 ## Working Papers